waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`pathfinding_agent`:** Must re-test immediately in Pewter City.
 - **`wkg_payload_generator_agent`:** Untested.
 Must test at the next *new* map transition.
 - **Level Cap Status:** SPARKY is at the cap (21).
 NIGHTSHADE is close (20).
 Avoid using them in battle unless necessary.

+# Tool Reliability Notes
+- **`pathfinding_agent` Failure #2:** The agent failed again on Route 3, this time trying to route me up a ledge from below.
+The prompt needs to be even more explicit about ledge impassability.
+Refining it again.